orocos/rtt_ros_integration/rtt_rosparam/README.md

 ##### Operations to create properties linked to a ROS param

-The following operations of the `rosparam` service can be used to create Properties in the owner component that link to ROS parameters.
+The following operations of the `rosparam` service can be used to create properties in the owner component that link to ROS parameters.
 When the properties are `evaluate()`-d through `get()` or `set()`, the ROS parameter server is queried.

-**IMPORTANT** Setting or getting the value of a ROS parameter through a Property is a non real-time safe operation and therefore it shouldn't be used in the `updateHook()` of a real-time periodic component.
+**IMPORTANT** Setting or getting the value of a ROS parameter through a property is a non real-time safe operation and therefore it shouldn't be used from within a real-time component.

 * `addRosParamProperty_type_(name)` Adds a property of type `_type_` with name `name` to the owning task context which is linked to the ROS parameter with the same name in a `Relative` namespace resolution context.
 * `addRosParamProperty_type_Relative(name)` Adds a property of type `_type_` with name `name` to the owning task context which is linked to the ROS parameter with the same name in a `Relative` namespace resolution context.